Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 - There are different settings I could change in the process of creating the numeric-representations of each image.
 - There are different settings I could change in the process of evaluating similarity.
 - For speed of processing, I'm using images that are only one-fourth the full-size images.
 Perhaps the higher-resolution images would yield better results.
+- I'm only passing images to the vision-model.
+I could integrate a parallel process of passing OCRed text to a model (or instructing a multi-modal model to read the text) -- and create embeddings from that, as well.

 Likely the best clustering results will involve using a variety of techniques, not only embeddings.
 There will be many situations where programmtic grouping is likely to prove challenging.
 A typical example would be where the colors and design of a "cover-page" will be very different from more predictable "article-pages" that follow.
 Still, this could be a very valuable "initial-pass" that by itself, and certainly with human followup, could facilitate useful grouping.